Home » Jazz Articles » Album Review » Shakti: This Moment

 Shakti: This Moment

-This hour has space for conversational rhythmic workouts, patient floating meditations, sweeping flights of fancy ("Karuna" finds Rajagopalan beautifully reaching for the sky), and even a jaunty folk dance fit for a European royal court or the American south.
+This hour has space for conversational rhythmic workouts, patient floating meditations, sweeping flights of fancy ("Karuna" finds Rajagopalan beautifully reaching for the sky), and even a jaunty folk dance that could fit in either a European royal court or the American south.
 Amidst those surprises, a couple more overly acoustic jams such as "Mohanam" evoke a tinge of Shakti's earliest beginnings while remaining exuberantly in this moment.
 Through all those modes, it is nothing if not a moment of heartfelt celebration.

 Track Listing